grafana/k6/docs/design/019-file-api.md

 The API will have the following characteristics:
 - Load file content exactly once into memory.
-- Provide each VU a copy of the file handle pointing to a unique memory area to avoid copying the whole buffer for each VU.
+- As opening files is restricted to the init context, each VU receives a copy of each unique file handle, pointing to a unique memory area to avoid copying the whole buffer for each VU.
 - Ensure each file handle has unique offsets allowing each VU to work independently.

 A working [proof of concept](https://github.com/grafana/k6/tree/poc/experimental/fs-module/js/modules/k6/experimental/fs) of the new API is available on GitHub.